EhsanArabnezhad/Where-2-relocate-4-job/README.md

-# Write-A-Data-Science-Blog-Post
-Project in Data Scientist Nanodegree of Udacity
+# This is a project to briefly analyze the reason of relocating to USA

 ### Table of Contents